cesarferreira/dryrun/README.md

 ## Alternative scenario (if you don't use `dryrun`)

-1. Find the github url (lets say `https://github.com/cesarferreira/android-helloworld`)
+1. Find the github's repository url
 2. Click the `download zip`
 3. Extract the `zip file`
 4. Open Android Studio